 The Recipient Restriction Program (RRP) is an administrative mechanism whereby selected Medicaid recipients with a demonstrated pattern of abusive utilization of Medicaid services must receive their medical care from a designated primary provider(s).

 The RRP has as its goal the elimination of abusive utilization behavior as well as the promotion of quality care for restricted recipients through coordination of the delivery of select medical services.

-In support of these goals, the RRP requires that recipients with demonstrated patterns of abuse receive their care from one or more primary providers.
-The DOH and local department of social services may restrict recipients to the following provider types: physicians, clinics, pharmacies, inpatient hospitals, podiatrists, dentists and durable medical equipment dealers.
+The DOH and LDSS may restrict recipients to the following provider types:

+- Physicians,

+- > Clinics.

+- > Pharmacies,

+- > Inpatient hospitals,

+- Podiatrists.

+- > Dentists and

+- Durable Medical Equipment providers.

 These restrictions may be imposed individually or in conjunction with one another.

-To promote coordinated medical care, the RRP prohibits restricted recipients from obtaining certain ancillary services such as lab and transportation ordered by non-primary providers.
-Billing information relating to the RRP is found in the Billing Guidelines section of each specific provider manual.
+To promote coordinated medical care, the RRP prohibits restricted recipients from obtaining certain ancillary services such as laboratory and transportation ordered by non-primary providers.

+Billing information relating to the RRP is located in the Billing Guidelines of each specific provider manual.